Table of Contents

 4. Enhanced Customer Profiles

 Your customers form the backbone of your success.
 Baremetrics offers profound insight into your customers, right from your financial reporting dashboards.
-You can view where your customers are located, their lifetime value, and their transactions.
+You can view your customers' location, lifetime value, and transactions.

 Baremetrics also allows you to segment those customers any way you want.
 Want a glance at how many customers have signed on in your home base?
 Or which customers canceled this week?
-You can, with the click of a button.
+You can do it with the click of a button.

 Baremetrics also has automated recovery tools to help reduce churn and recover failed payments – all on the same platform!